Inference in pseudo-observation-based regression using (biased) covariance estimation and naive bootstrapping: Discussion and recommendation

 In this paper, we have verified that these estimators are biased and we observed in our simulations that their usage can result in conservative tests.
 Thus, in general, the corrected covariance estimator seems a more recommendable choice.
 However, one obstacle for its use is that it is currently only available for a few estimands.
 This issue remains, as the structure of the corrected variance estimator requires a separate implementation for each estimand.

 We have also verified that the naive bootstrap is not available for an unbiased covariance estimation although it can be used for hypothesis testing if combined with an appropriate studentization.
 As our simulation results suggest, the power of tests for general linear hypotheses benefits from our proposed methods, i.e., the usage of the corrected covariance estimator and the bootstrap.
 On the other hand, we observed that the use of the HC3 modification of the Huber-White estimator leads to an accurate type-I error control at the cost of losing power.
-Based on the investigations of covariances in \citet{jacobsen2016note, overgaard2018estimating, overgaard2024comparison}, we also expect that our simulation-based findings generalize to models based on link functions other than the logit function and to other estimands.
+Based on the investigations of covariances in \citet{jacobsen2016note, overgaard2018estimating, overgaard2025comparison}, we also expect that our simulation-based findings generalize to models based on link functions other than the logit function and to other estimands.

-In future research, we will also investigate other means of bootstrapping which have been suggested by \citet{overgaard2018estimating,parner2023regression}; this concerns randomly drawing with replacement from the original observations and then re-solving the estimating equations as well as combining this bootstrap with the pseudo-observations' essential part representation.
+In future research, we will also investigate other means of bootstrapping which have been suggested by \citet{overgaard2018estimating,parner2023regression}; this concerns randomly drawing with replacement from the original observations and then re-solving the estimating equations as well as combining this bootstrap with infinitesimal jackknife pseudo-observations.
+Furthermore, we aim to provide ready-to-use software implementations for these approaches in the future.